meetqy/anicolors/README.md

 - ✅ Provides various palette styles to meet different needs
 - ✅ Supports custom color point positioning for personalized palettes
 - ✅ Export palettes as JSON format for easy saving and sharing
+- ✅ Based on Strapi, allowing for future expansion of features such as user management and permission control

 ## Local Deployment